 Normally I’d recommend a food processor when you’re chopping up things like dates or nuts because the average blender doesn’t do the job well enough.
 But thanks to a totally awesome splurge of a birthday gift, I don’t have the average blender!

 Once you’ve got everything combined well and good, you’ll want to use a cookie scoop to make the pretty little bites.
 You CAN use your fingers, but it’s definitely messier.
 Plus cookie scoops are pretty cheap, and I use them ALL.THE.TIME. in my kitchen.
-From breakfast cookies to meatballs to energy bites – I love my cookie scoop.
+From breakfast cookies to meatballs to energy bites – even pumpkin or strawberry lemonade donuts – I love my cookie scoop.

 Storing Pumpkin Larabar Bites

 Because pumpkin larabar bites are soft, you’ll want to store them in the freezer.
 Don’t worry – they won’t freeze solid.
-You’ll be able to bite into them straight out of the freezer, but the pumpkin larabar bites will be solid enough so they don’t turn to goo in your hands.
+You’ll be able to bite into them straight out of the freezer, but they will be solid enough to not turn to goo in your hands.

 I pack these in school lunches, but they are soft by mid-day.
 The kids don’t seem to mind, but I give them a spoon just in case and pack them in the small section of this Planet Box container or in a small glass container on their own so they don’t “melt” into another part of their lunch.

 If you don’t want to mess with packing them, just keep them in the freezer and offer them as an after-school snack, part of lunch at home on the weekends or as a healthy dessert.